brainhack-school2024/Djerroud-project/README.md

 # Djerroud-project

 **Voice and Linguistic Analysis to Determine Emotions in Friends' Interactions** Welcome to my project, where I explore the intersection of voice analysis, linguistic analysis, and natural language processing (NLP) to uncover the emotions generated during interactions among friends.
-This project leverages advanced tools and machine learning models to analyze speech patterns, text exchanges, and vocal nuances to detect and interpret emotional states.
+This project analyze speech patterns, text exchanges, and vocal nuances to detect and interpret emotional states and determine the closeness betweeen the characters.

 Features: